 We organise a range of events and activities for families and other groups throughout the year.
 Whilst the Museum is under redevelopment, most of these will be run in partnership with other local organisations and take place off site.
 Please contact us using the details on this page for information about forthcoming events and activities.

 Over the next few weeks this is where you will find us as we take part in quite a few children’s events which are being run by other organisations.
-Please note we will only be present at the Brecon Playday on Friday 28th July.
-We hope you can join us to make lots of fun craft.

 At its heart the 'Ayo Gorkhali' project is about encouraging understanding between different communities and cultures and celebrating the rich heritage that Brecon and the British Gurkhas share.